The word "coach" comes from the English

 , bring in a corporate psychologist (as an in-house employee or an independent consultant), and run specialized training sessions.
 These options each have their own pros and cons.
 Coaching management: here, the coach is essentially the manager, meaning they gently guide employees' motivation and morale so they can reach the goals they set for themselves faster and more effectively.
 The advantage is that the coach is always close to their team members and can spend more time with them than an outside specialist.

-The main drawback is that not every manager has enough skill for this kind of work with people.
+The main drawback is that not every manager has enough skills for this kind of work with people.
 It is difficult and takes a lot of time.

 A psychologist works through conflict and stressful situations, and in some companies takes part in personnel assessment.
 A major drawback is that such specialists work at a deep level of personality and often refer to the past.
 Far from all employees are ready to discuss, for example, their childhood traumas at all, let alone at work.
 If the psychologist is on staff, it will be difficult for them to remain autonomous and work impartially with each employee.